 The above two situations show that it can be a considerable disadvantage to not be allowed to capture back a ko.
 Consider that you are black in the connect and cut example.
 After white has taken the ko at a you are not allowed to capture back and must play elsewhere.
 It is possible for you to take some big point elsewhere on the board.
 White will fill up and you can play another big point elsewhere on the board.
 That way black gets compensation for not winning the ko by getting two moves elsewhere.

 Another way for black is to attempt to win the ko by playing a ko threat.
 In this diagram black can play at a.
 White must respond at b.
 If white neglects to respond black will kill all the white stones by playing at b himself.
 After white has responded black can return to the situation in the previous diagram and recapture the ko.
-After that white is not allowed to recapture and white can look for a ko threat.
+After that white is not allowed to recapture and white can look for a ko threat themselves.
 This process is called a ko fight.

 The ko situation as it is defined above is the most common cycle that occurs in go.
 However, more complex cycles exist, eg. triple ko and eternal life.
 More examples can be found on the cycle page.
 Complex cycles occur in games only rarely.